 -Close Adobe Acrobat reader, and you are now ready to start signing documents with your Digital ID

 To sign, you simply click the area on the form used for signatures.
-An EESP dialog box will open for you to log in and validate the signature.
-Then, you will need to save the PDF for the signature to take effect.
+An EESP dialog box will open for you to log-in and validate the signature.
+You will need to save the PDF for the signature to take effect.

 If you have any questions or comments, contact me directly and I'll see what I can do.